 Corrie’s 1952 passport reflects her growing evangelistic ministry outside of Europe, including travels to east Asia and Israel (see below).

-A tourist visa (right) permitting entry to Japan in April 1952, declaring Corrie ten Boom is “Approved for entry into Japan by the Supreme Commander of the Allied Powers.”
+A tourist visa (above) permitting entry to Japan in April 1952, declaring Corrie ten Boom is “Approved for entry into Japan by the Supreme Commander of the Allied Powers.”
 The wax stamp bears the imprint of the Dutch embassy.

 Above: a travel visa to Israel issued in May 1953.
 Fourteen years later, the State of Israel recognized Corrie ten Boom as Righteous Among the Nations for her service to the Jewish community during World War II.
 As part of the recognition service, Corrie planted a tree in the Garden of the Righteous at the Yad Vashem (World Holocaust Remembrance Center) in Jerusalem in December 1967.